-Consent Condition 8(e) requires a report of the sediment results to be prepared by an independent contractor (in this case 4Sight Consulting) and provided to the Consent Holder, the Council and the Port Community Liaison Group.
+Consent Condition 8(d) requires a report presenting and interpreting the sediment results to be prepared by an independent contractor (in this case 4Sight Consulting) and provided to the Consent Holder, the Council and the Port Community Liaison Group.

-This report presents and discusses the 2017 sediment results from samples collected in March 2017.
-It has been prepared by 4Sight Consulting and has been provided to Eastland Port in the first instance.
+This report presents and discusses the 2019 sediment results from samples collected in March 2019.
+It has been prepared by 4Sight Consulting Ltd (4Sight).